blueag8/Photography_Website/README.md

 - South Australia
 - Australia
 - Portraits
-- Windows to the world
+- Windows to the World exhibition
-Books
+- Books

+In addition to this he would like to include:

-Bio/About
+Bio/About Page

-Contact details
+Contact details/Contact Form
+Message Bot

 Order Form